QiaoqingWu-AC/8915-assignment2/README.md

 5. Employees monitor and manage orders via the **Store-Admin** application.

 ## Deployment Instructions
-**TO DO: Step-by-step instructions to deploy the application in a Kubernetes cluster."
+**TO DO: Step-by-step instructions to deploy the application in a Kubernetes cluster.**

 ## Table of Microservice Repositories
 A table listing each microservice repository and its GitHub link.